shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 |     src_filename     |       text       |

 ### 5. Toronto and Peel Traffic Count:
-Downloads Toronto and Peel Traffic Count from https://www.arcgis.com/home/item.html?id=4964801ff5de475a80c51c5d54a9c8da, the function _load_geo_names(boolean save_locally)_ in the Data Loader located at /Python/Data_Loader.py File. which ingests the Toronto and Peel Traffic Counts with latitude and longitude provided by ArcGIS  into the **fifth** staging table "**load_gta_traffic_arcgis**" with the option to create CSV file to _'./Data/ArcGIS_Toronto_and_Peel_Traffic.csv'_.
+Downloads Toronto and Peel Traffic Count from https://www.arcgis.com/home/item.html?id=4964801ff5de475a80c51c5d54a9c8da, the function _extract_geo_names(boolean save_locally)_ in the Data Loader located at /Python/Data_Loader.py File. which ingests the Toronto and Peel Traffic Counts with latitude and longitude provided by ArcGIS  into the **fifth** staging table "**load_gta_traffic_arcgis**" with the option to create CSV file to _'./Data/ArcGIS_Toronto_and_Peel_Traffic.csv'_.

 |         Column         |    Data Type     |